Previous dayJanuary 29, 2026Next day

 5.9 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 46 km SW of Fort Greely, Alaska on January 29, 2026, with origin time 17:23 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.6 earthquake that occurred about 12 hours earlier.
-The hypocenter lay at 5.9 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.2 earthquake 46 km SW of Fort Greely, Alaska at 17:23 UTC on January 29, 2026.
+It arrived roughly 12 hours after a larger magnitude 2.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 5.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 63.630°N, -146.214°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 63.630°, -146.214°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29